Note: Our Scout Guide has been updated recently to keep up with Season 2 changes.

 - [3] Expanded Ammo Bags

 - Overclock: Embedded Detonators — The lynchpin of this build.
-Despite the reduced ammo and direct damage, the explosions are far more efficient at killing.
-Unfortunately, their damage isn’t amplified on frozen enemies, so heads up on that.
+Despite the reduced ammo and direct damage, the explosions are far more efficient at killing most targets.
+Unfortunately, their damage is not amplified on frozen enemies, so heads up on that.

 - [1] Expanded Ammo Bags